mghaight/replua.nvim/README.md

 - The scratch buffer persists for the entire Neovim session; reopen it with `:RepluaOpen` to resume where you left off (closing the buffer resets it), and it stays listed in `:buffers` so fuzzy pickers can find it.
+- Each scratch buffer owns its own Lua environment.
+Close a buffer (or open a new one with `:RepluaOpen!`) to start from a clean slate without affecting other replua instances.
 - Top-level assignments echo their values and stay available for later evaluation.